ulfaslak/covid19_mobility/covid19.compute.dtu.dk/content/posts/midsommar.md

 The 3 countryside locations have an increase between 140% and 260%.
 Stockholm and Göteborg sees a decrease of 30% and 20% respectively, where Malmö just sees a decrease of 5%.
 This low decrease in Malmö could be due to the high diversity of cultures within the city since other traditions might be at play.
 Around 34.4% of the population are [foreign born](http://www.statistikdatabasen.scb.se/pxweb/en/ssd/START__BE__BE0101__BE0101Q/UtlSvBakgFin/table/tableViewLayout1/?rxid=86abd797-7854-4564-9150-c9b06ae3ab07c9b06ae3ab07), in Malmö compared to 24.4% in Stockholm.
+However the real reason is out of scope of this post.

 *Share of population relocated*